tjwilder/NeuralNetworkVerificationOnIntervals/README.md

     - Each NN forward pass took 0.24s (40 minutes total per epsilon)
 - I tried changing to tuples instead of a class
     - Each NN forward pass took 0.22s (37 minutes total per epsilon)
 - I changed to using tensor operations over lists of lower and upper bounds
-    - Though this require more total operations, they were internally optimized
+    - Though this require more total operations, they were internally optimized and parallelized
     - Each NN forward pass took 0.013s (2.2 minutes total per epsilon)

 ## Output ##

-This is the output for the "test" version.
+- This is the output for the "test" version.
 You can re-train the model by using `python feed-forward-nn.py train`.
 Epsilon is the amount that each pixel can change up and down (ie `range = (x_i - epsilon, x_i + epsilon)` for all `i`)
-The "robust amount" means that the lower bound of the correct label's interval is greater than the upper bounds of all incorrect labels.
+- The "robust amount" means that the lower bound of the correct label's interval is greater than the upper bounds of all incorrect labels.
 This means that the maximum robustness is the normal accuracy (92.54%)

 ```
 Timothys-MBP:A2-interval-abstraction tj$ python feed-forward-nn.py